Terms and Conditions

 22. This report is valid for 90 days of the date of the inspection

-Building and Timer Pest Inspection Report Terms
+Building and Timber Pest Inspection Report Terms

 Please read both property and timber pest sections of the agreement